Summer & Cinnamon

 FAQ

-Can I use dark chocolate instead of semi-sweet?
+Can I use milk chocolate instead of semi-sweet chocolate chips?

 Why This Recipe Works